ssylvia/santa-dashboard/README.md

 # santa-dashboard

-A story map that locates Flickr and YouTube Christmas results accross the globe.
+A story map that locates Flickr and YouTube Christmas results across the globe.
 Users select which Christmas terms to map then images and videos can be viewed in the media frame.

 [View live app here](http://storymaps.esri.com/stories/2012/santa-dashboard/)